alpais/user_performance_estimation/README.md

 This repository provides code and data for analysing the data collected in a user study designed to assess subjects performance in physical manipulation task.
 The data from this study can be found in the following repository [user_performance_data](https://github.com/alpais/user_performance_data).

-We evaluate the way consistent behavior relates to applying forces in a task and to maneuvering a tool.We then relate this information to the performance of the subject as perceived by him/herself or by an external rater.
+We evaluate the way consistent behavior relates to applying forces in a task and to maneuvering a tool.
+We then relate this information to the performance of the subject as perceived by him/herself or by an external rater.

 Dependencies  | Description
 ------------- | -------------